TheTonsOfCode/lang-tag-cli/docs/cli-usage.md

 The `watch` command monitors your source files for changes and automatically updates translation files when changes are detected.

-## Automatic Configuration Generation
+## Automatic Configuration Generation (`onConfigGeneration`)

-You can automatically generate configurations for your tags with the `onConfigGeneration` option.
-Here are two approaches for mixing automatic and manual configurations:
+The `onConfigGeneration` option in your `.lang-tag.config.js` allows you to define a function that automatically determines the `namespace` and `path` configuration for your `lang-tag` calls based on the file's location.
+This is particularly useful for standardizing translation structures across large projects.

-### Example 1: Using '!'
-Prefix
+### Example 1: Using a '!'
+Prefix for Manual Overrides

-This approach uses a '!' prefix to mark paths that should not be automatically modified:
+This approach uses a '!' prefix in the `path` config within your source file to signal that `onConfigGeneration` should *not* modify this specific tag's configuration.

 ```js
 // In .lang-tag.config.js